 The first step in the treatment of lung cancer is prevention.
 The best way to prevent lung cancer is not to smoke.
 This includes pipes and cigars, as well as cigarettes, and avoiding second-hand smoke.
 Stopping smoking can also help to slow or stop the growth of a lung cancer tumor.

-To prevent lung cancer, it is also important to avoid carcinogens in the air, such as ...more treatments »
+To prevent lung cancer, it is also important to avoid carcinogens in the ...more treatments »

 Lung cancer: Misdiagnosis